This policy explains how Inhabit collects, uses and discloses personal information.

 Formal requests for information should be put in writing and sent to the above listed address.
 Each request will be considered and directed to the appropriate Data Controller.
-Where applicable, legal and/or statutory authority advice will be sought to ensure that Inhabit is in compliance with the Privacy Act, in the State of Victoria, Australia as a primary starting point and as applicable to the country of the origin of enquiry e.g. European Union GDPR, US CCPA etc.
+Where applicable, legal and/or statutory authority advice will be sought to ensure that Inhabit is in compliance with the Privacy Act, in the State of Victoria, Australia as a primary starting point and as applicable to the country of the origin of enquiry e.g. European Union GDPR, US CCPA, PRC PIPL etc.

 Last reviewed & updated